top of page

-My name is David Dragone and I’ve been teaching violin to children and adults for twenty-four years.
+My name is David Dragone and I can offer lessons at your Newport, Middletown, or Portsmouth home or in my Middletown studio.
+I’ve been teaching adults for over twenty years.

-I’m glad you’re considering the adventure and fun of learning to play the violin.
-I’ve taught dozens of adults over the years; many in their fifties, sixties, seventies, and a few in their eighties!
+I’m glad you’re considering the adventure and fun of learning to play.
+I’ve taught dozens of adults over the years, ranging from those in their twenties to a few in their eighties!

 Frequently asked questions